abhinavmathur808-hub/MedOrbit/README.md

 ## Key Features

 - **Role-Based Access Control** — Separate dashboards and permissions for Patients, Doctors, and Admins
-- **Appointment Booking** — Browse doctors by specialty, view availability, and book appointments with ease
+- **Appointment Booking** — Browse doctors by specialty with faceted search, view availability, and book a slot; unpaid bookings hold the slot for 15 minutes before it is released
-- **Secure Payments** — Razorpay integration for consultation fee payments with order verification
+- **Secure Payments** — Razorpay checkout with server-side HMAC signature verification; the key secret never reaches the client
-- **Video Consultations** — 35-minute in-browser video calls powered by ZegoCloud UIKit
+- **Video Consultations** — In-browser video calls via ZegoCloud UIKit, gated by server-minted tokens (1-hour validity) that are only issued to verified participants of the appointment
+- **Three-Tier AI Assistant** — On-device symptom triage runs first (private, instant), falling back to Google Gemini for natural-language guidance, then to a server-side keyword matcher if Gemini is unavailable
+- **AI Medical Scribe** — Doctor-only SOAP note generation from consultation transcripts, with drafts cached in Redis
-- **AI Health Assistant** — Google Gemini–powered chatbot for preliminary health guidance
+- **AI Article Summaries** — Gemini-generated summaries for published health articles, with a graceful fallback when no API key is configured
+- **Digital Prescriptions** — Doctors issue prescriptions against an appointment; patients view and print them from their appointment history
+- **Reviews & Ratings** — Patients rate and review doctors after a consultation; ratings surface on doctor cards and profiles
+- **Appointment Lifecycle Automation** — A background sweeper releases expired unpaid holds and marks past-due paid appointments as `no-show` (production only)
-- **OAuth Login** — Sign in with Google or GitHub alongside traditional email/password auth
+- **OAuth Login** — Google and GitHub sign-in alongside email/password, preserving the user's intended destination across the redirect
 - **Automated Emails** — Appointment confirmations, OTP verification, and payment receipts via Resend
-- **Doctor Profiles** — Detailed profiles with specialization, experience, fees, and profile images (Cloudinary)
-- **Admin Panel** — User management and global link oversight with admin-only routes
+- **Admin Panel** — Doctor verification queue, platform statistics, recent activity feed, and article publishing behind admin-only routes
 - **Health Articles** — Admins publish curated medical articles that all users can browse
-- **Security Hardened** — Helmet, CORS, rate limiting, JWT authentication, and bcrypt password hashing
+- **Security Hardened** — Helmet, strict CORS, tiered rate limiting, JWT auth, bcrypt hashing, and NoSQL operator sanitization

 ---